mdhabibullahmahmudncs13/survey-app/APPWRITE_SETUP.md

 # Appwrite Setup Guide for NCC Robotics Survey

-This guide will help you set up Appwrite as the backend for the NCC Robotics survey website.
+This comprehensive guide will help you set up Appwrite as the backend for the NCC Robotics survey website and resolve the persistent fallback issues.

+## Current Issue Analysis

+The application keeps falling back to localStorage because:
+1. **Missing Environment Variables**: `.env.local` file is not properly configured
+2. **Incorrect Database Schema**: Appwrite collections don't match the application structure
+3. **Permission Issues**: Collections may not have proper read/write permissions
+4. **Network/Configuration Errors**: Endpoint or project ID might be incorrect

 ## Prerequisites